 Hello!
 My name is Rita, I am 28 years old and I am from Russia (my beloved sunny Krasnodar), but I have been living in India for a year and a half now.
 What am I doing here?
 I am married to Indian.
 But not a typical Indian.
 And I believe that even living in such country like India is possible to remain yourself, though sometimes it isn’t easy, but not necessary to live according to social stereotypes.
 Actually for a long time in my life already I have complicated relationships with stereotypes.
 But let’s start from the beginning…

-At school, I was a shy nerdy class toper, who was perceived only so.
-Although I didn’t look exactly like one ever (now, looking from the Indian perspective, it seems very strange for me to remember how a shy nerd went to school in short skirts and with make up)
+When I was at school, I was a shy nerdy class topper, who was perceived only so.
+Although I didn’t look exactly like one ever (now, looking from the Indian perspective, it seems very strange for me to remember how a shy nerd went to school in short skirts and with make up)…

 After I finished the school (regardless of people “predictions”, that too, with the gold medal), I could choose any profession.
 But I decided to listen to myself, because I didn’t want to hate every day of my future life then.
-So, friends, by graduation I am a decorator and ethnographer.
-Decor is something that I love to do: for the opportunity to do something from nothing, to transform the ugly into the beautiful or to give old things a new life!
-As an ethnographer, I studied and fell in love with Russian traditional culture history, despite the fact that at that time it was “unfashionable”.
-It was very interesting for me to study, it was like a “time machine”.
+So, friends, I am graduated as decorator and ethnographer.
+Decor is something that I love to do: for the opportunity to create something from nothing, to transform the ugly into the beautiful or to the give old things a new life!
+As an ethnographer, I have studied and fell in love with Russian traditional culture history, despite the fact that at that time it was “unfashionable”.
+It was very interesting for me to study it, it was like a “time machine”.
 But in the same time I was always happy that now we don’t have to live according to the strict rules of traditional culture.
 Paradox, yes?
-(Who knew that in a few years traditional culture would become my real surrounding, not just a historical knowledge?)
-The ethnographer’s gaze, however, helps me to understand social processes abroad much better.
+Who knew that in a few years traditional culture would become my real surrounding, not just a historical knowledge?
+The ethnographer’s gaze, however, helps me to understand social processes abroad better.

-I worked as a model for many years, and yes, no matter how opposed to stereotypes it sounds, but this work has really shaped my spirit.
+I worked as a model for many years, and yes, no matter how opposed to stereotypes it sounds, but this job has really shaped my spirit.
 According to me, modeling is harder than office work.
-I worked as a model in India also, shot a lot for advertisement of Indian clothes, traditional also (if you want to learn how to become model in India, please Click Here – this is a little bit out of topic of my website, but I want to share my experience because it can be helpful to someone, plus fashion industry is something that shows modern part of India, probably, the most).
+I worked as a model in India also, shot a lot for advertisement of Indian clothes, traditional clothes as well (if you want to learn Basics of Modeling in India from me FOR FREE, Click Here), and even shot a little bit for Indian movie!
+(You can watch it Here).

 I have also tried myself in other professions: car insurance, content writing and even marionette theater.
 I am also interested in such areas of knowledge as psychology, philosophy and spiritual development, medicine and health, ecology.
 Since I have moved to India and was hit by immigrant’s depression, I started to be very interested in cross-culture psychology as well.

 Now again about India: the first time I came to the country in 2012, to Mumbai, in 2013 I came to Delhi.
 And in Delhi I live now.
-In 2016-2017 I spent a lot of time here, because I have been already dating my husband.
+In 2016-2017 I spent a lot of time here, because I have been already dating my future husband.
 In 2018, at the end of February I moved here, and in May we got married.
 And, of course, having an Indian husband means being asked a lot of stereotypical questions as well, mostly about him forcing Indian culture on me – since the stereotypes say so.
 However, we didn’t have a typical Indian wedding, I didn’t change religion and they way I dress up after marriage.
 Why?
 I will tell you later!